 The Community Planning partners in Clackmannanshire have set out their priorities in the Single Outcome Agreement 2011-12.
-Each party is expected to take corporate ownership and responsibility for its respective contributions to the agreed outcomes.
-The Clackmannanshire Housing Strategy will focus on actions relating to the successful achievement of seven of the Council's priority outcomes:-
+The Clackmannanshire Housing Strategy will contribute to the successful achievement of seven of the Council's priority outcomes:-

-- 1. The area has a positive image and attracts people and businesses - 2.
-Our communities are more inclusive and cohesive - 3.
-Communities are, and feel, safer - 4.
-Our environment is protected and enhanced - 5.
-Vulnerable people and families are supported - 6.
-Health is improving - 7.
-Our public services are improving.
+- The area has a positive image and attracts people and businesses - Our communities are more inclusive and cohesive - Communities are, and feel, safer - Our environment is protected and enhanced - Vulnerable people and families are supported

+- Health is improving - Our public services are improving.